Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Water Elemental.md

   - Water Elemental
 ---
 # [[5.
 Mechanics\Bestiary\Elemental\Water Elemental.md|Water Elemental]]
 *Source: Monster Manual p.
-125, Tasha's Cauldron of Everything.
+125, Tasha's Cauldron of Everything, Vecna: Eve of Ruin.
 Available in the SRD and the Basic Rules.*

 A water elemental is a cresting wave that rolls across the ground, becoming nearly invisible at it courses through a larger body of water.
 It engulfs creatures that stand against it, filling their mouths and lungs as easily as it smothers flame.